 John Hennecken is a classical composer whose music has been performed all over the world.
 With influences ranging from Mozart to M83, his music fuses classical clarity of form and intricate counterpoint with modern approaches to tonality and timbre.
 He composes for orchestra, wind band, chamber ensembles, soloists, and choir.

-Hennecken has composed two symphonies.
+Hennecken has composed three symphonies.
+Most recently, Seong-Kyung Graham and the Civic Symphony of Green Bay commissioned and premiered King Arthur: Lion in the Wilderness, a sacred symphony for orchestra, children’s choir, and narrator intended for young audience concerts.
+The symphony tells of Arthur’s journey both worldly and spiritual – his difficult path to Camelot parallels his journey to Christ.
+While the narrations tell the story of Arthur’s quest, the choral music features Catholic Latin texts that evoke Arthur’s interaction with the divine.
 Symphony for the Great Return was premiered in 2022 by Elliot Moore and the Longmont Symphony Orchestra (Colorado).
 The work was nominated by the LSO for the Pulitzer Prize.
 Symphony for the Garden City was premiered by the Augusta Symphony and would go on to be a finalist in the 2019 American Prize competition.
-Most recently, Hennecken’s concert overture, Golden Midnight Blue, was premiered by Kevin Sütterlin and the Fox Valley Symphony Orchestra.
-In 2014, conductor Shizuo Z. Kuwahara led performances of Everything Beautiful in Its Time with both the Takarazuka City Symphony Orchestra in Japan and the Augusta Symphony in the U.S. Commissioned to commemorate the 25th anniversary of the sister city relationship between the two cities, the work would go on to win recognition from the Morton Gould Young Composers Awards.
-Hennecken is currently working on a commission from Seong-Kyung Graham and the Civic Symphony of Green Bay for the 2024-2025 season; the work will be called King Arthur: Lion in the Wilderness.
+Hennecken has also written a concert overture entitled Golden Midnight Blue, which was premiered by Kevin Sütterlin and the Fox Valley Symphony Orchestra in 2023.
+His first orchestral commission was in 2014, when conductor Shizuo Z. Kuwahara led performances of Everything Beautiful in Its Time with both the Takarazuka City Symphony Orchestra in Japan and the Augusta Symphony in the U.S. Commissioned to commemorate the 25th anniversary of the sister city relationship between the two cities.
+The work would go on to win recognition from the Morton Gould Young Composers Awards.

 His works for winds and percussion are published by Murphy Music Press.
 Based on Dino Buzzati’s 1940 novel, The Tartar Steppe was premiered in 2023 by Andy Mast and the Lawrence Conservatory Wind Ensemble.
 In 2019, he composed Railway Nocturne, a work inspired by Polish Artist Marta Zamarska’s Railway Nocturne IV and premiered by Jose Riojas and the University of Chicago Illinois Wind Ensemble.
 In 2017, Hennecken channeled the baroque concerto grosso genre in his Athens Concerto.
 The piece was commissioned and premiered by a consortium of university bands sponsored by Jaclyn Hartenberger and the University of Georgia Wind Symphony.

-Hennecken is currently Associate Professor of Music at Saint Norbert College in De Pere, Wisconsin, where he teaches composition and theory.
+Hennecken is currently Music Program Director and Associate Professor of Theory and Composition at Saint Norbert College, a Catholic liberal arts institution in De Pere, Wisconsin.
 He has won fellowships from the Virginia Center for the Creative Arts and the Hambidge Center.
 He earned his D.M.A. at the University of Georgia and his B.A. from Georgia College.
 His principal teachers have been Adrian P. Childs, Leonard V. Ball Jr., and Douglas O’Grady.
 He has also participated in masterclasses with David Conte, Chen Yi, Steven Stucky, and Claude Baker.

 John Hennecken.jpg